-Version 6.0 of TIM Tools now makes it much easier for regional service agencies, consultants, foundations, and others to manage multiple clients within a single TIM Tools instance.
-It’s always been possible to do so and has been done most frequently by consultants who bundle TIM Tools with their services.
-Now, however, it’s much more convenient to do so given the greater flexibility of creating and defining roles available in the new release.
-When combined with the ability to group schools into zones, the new features in 6.0 allow for complete customization of administrative rights when one agency is managing a single TIM Tools instance on behalf of client schools or school systems.
-The controlling agency can create a zone for each client and then define administrative roles with the level of privileges desired.

-{live}

 The TIM Tools suite makes it easy for educational service agencies, consultants, foundations, and others to manage multiple clients within a single TIM Tools instance.
 The Tools allow for complete customization of administrative rights when one agency is managing a single TIM Tools instance on behalf of client schools or school systems.
 The controlling agency can create a zone for each client and then define administrative roles with the level of privileges desired.